Here is the full TV schedule for this year's UEFA Euro 2020 championship

 Tuesday 29th June 2021

-Round of 16: First in Group D vs second in Group F (5pm) – tbc
+Round of 16: England vs second in Group F (5pm) – tbc

 Round of 16: First in Group E vs third in Group A/B/C/D (5pm) – tbc